Saren-Arterius/VoidSpawn/README.md

 ========

 * Prevents players from dying in the void.
-* You have a beautiful spawn in empty world.
+* You have a beautiful spawn in water world.
 You are too lazy to set WorldGuard protections everywhere and you don't want players to type commands to get back up.

 Commands
 ========